cons0le7/Grabber/README.md

 cd Grabber
 python3 pass.py
 ```
-credentials are cryptographically stored as hashes in `congig.json`
+credentials are salted and hashed with scrypt and stored in `congig.json`

 - cd to clone directory and run grab.py:
 ```